checkly/headless-recorder/README.md

 - Click links, inputs and other elements.
 - Wait for full page load on each navigation.
 The icon will switch from ![](src/images/icon_rec.png) to ![](src/images/icon_wait.png).
 - Click Pause when you want to navigate without recording anything.
 Hit Resume to continue recording.
+- Output is a json string. store it as data.json
+- Use like this: `node src/GenericScript.js data.json`
 ## Background

 Writing Puppeteer scripts for scraping, testing and monitoring can be tricky.
 A recorder / code generator can be helpful,